 Roland Jupiter-8 Synthesizer: The name alone is magic to many musicians’ ears.
 And as much a desired object today as in 1981.
 Next to the Sequential Prophet-5, this synthesizer represents one of the milestones in the history of polyphonic analog synthesizers.

 Listening to the Jupiter-8 these days may impress you, while at the same time you could deem it a tick less spectacular than others of its famous contemporaries.

-Whether it’s the Moog Memorymoog, Sequential Prophet-5, Rhodes Chroma, Yamaha CS-50/60/80 or Oberheim OB-X/Xa/8: They all sound a little more alive and – depending on one’s own judgement – a little more “analog” than the Jupiter-8, possibly because of their lively, while slightly unstable, tuning, their special filter design, or their myriad modulation routings.
+Whether it’s the Moog Memorymoog, Sequential Prophet-5, Rhodes Chroma, Yamaha CS-50/60/80, Oberheim OB-X/Xa or Oberheim OB-8: They all sound a little more alive and – depending on one’s own judgement – a little more “analog” than the Jupiter-8, possibly because of their lively, while slightly unstable, tuning, their special filter design, or their myriad modulation routings.
 There are many reasons why musicians could find them more exciting than the Jupiter.

 Allowing for the fact that the story of this 8-voice flagship could fill whole books, let’s concentrate on 5 of its most remarkable aspects.

 Aspect No. 1: the Roland money maker

 Looking back: After its founding in 1972, Roland fought against financial uncertainty for years.
 The company was too small and too little-known to convince Japanese banks to grant them the sizeable credits necessary to finance electronic components.
 So, how to get the company off the ground?